stefanluth/ts3python2/docs/ts3query.md

 - `__init__(host: str, port: int, login: str = None, password: str = None, timeout=10, logger: logging.Logger = None)`:
 Initializes a new TS3Query instance with a given host, port, and optionally, login and password to be used for authentication.
-A logger object can also be optionally passed for logging purposes.
+A logger object can also be optionally passed.
 - `connected()`: Checks whether the query client is connected to the TeamSpeak 3 server.
 - `login(login: str, password: str)`: Attempts to login to the TeamSpeak 3 server with the given login and password.
 - `logout()`: Attempts to logout from the TeamSpeak 3 server.